Entry Requirements for Admission into the EMMIR Programme

 Your last degree obtained should not be older than 5 years.
 If it is older, please make sure to explain in your statement of purpose why you chose to go back to university.

 EMMIR qualifies students for a masters degree.
-If you already hold one you should convincingly justify the reasons for wanting to pursue a new masters in your motivation letter.
+If you already hold one you should convincingly justify the reasons for wanting to pursue a new masters in a section of the application form.

 Applicants whose native language is not English or whose undergraduate instruction was not in English must demonstrate proficiency in English by the application deadline.
 This can be done through e.g. documented proof that higher education studies have been completed in English, documented proof that the applicant has worked professionally in an English-language setting, or through English language competency tests.
 Please note that you may be contacted at a later stage in the application process to verify your language skills.
 Acceptable tests of English language competence are:

 For TOEFL you will need to give ETS our Designated Institution Code which is 3556 (University of Oldenburg).
 For IELTS you can submit your Test Report Form number.
 We can then use this to verify your score via the IELTS website.
 A Copy of either Test results via online application form is appreciated.